What is a Serving Size of Fruit?

 One orange serving is one orange and one grapefruit serving is 1/2 grapefruit.

 One apple serving is one small apple or 1/2 cup applesauce.

 One Serving of Melon

-One melon serving is one cup of chopped melon.
+One melon serving is 1 cup of chopped melon.

 One Kiwi Serving